Here you can find information about how to make a complaint about the conduct of a police officer or member of police staff.

 - Visit the front counter at one of our police stations open to the public and advise them that you wish to make a complaint.
 A police officer or member of staff will speak to you about your complaint and take your details.

-- You can write direct to: Professional Standards Department, Hampshire Constabulary, Police Headquarters, West Hill, Romsey Road, Winchester, Hampshire, SO22 5DB
+- You can write direct to: Professional Standards Department, Hampshire Constabulary, Tower Street, Winchester, Hampshire, SO23 8ZD

 - Email Professional Standards Department directly: email@example.com

 - Contact your solicitor or your MP.

 - Contact the IPCC at: Independent Police Complaints Commission 90 High Holborn, London, WC1V 6BH

 - Visit www.ipcc.gov.uk or call them on 0300 020 0096

 When making your complaint you should include information such as: